-- REGISTER: please fill out the Volunteer Application and click River Ambassadors to let us know you are interested in joining the team for the 2017 summer season.
++ REGISTER: please let us know you are interested in joining the River Ambassador team for the 2020 summer season.

 Partners and Supporters

 SYRCL extends its appreciation to the business community and to the dedicated volunteers that make this program possible.
-To see a full list of local businesses that sponsored last year’s Annual Yuba River Cleanup and River Ambassador program financially, please click here.
+To see a full list of local businesses that sponsored our most recent Yuba River Cleanup and River Ambassador program financially, please click here.
 SYRCL is grateful to California State Parks for their help in creating and facilitating this program, and the South Yuba River Park Association for their support as well.

 For more information on sponsorship opportunities and benefits, please click here.